mweststrate/nscript/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Introduction

-`nscript` is a node.js based shell (script) interpreter which enables writing shell scripts in javascript. `nscript` is written for those that want to rely on full flexibility of shell scripts, but don't want to be bother by all the quirks of bash (or .bat) scripts. `nscript` requires no more than basic level understanding of shell scripts and javascript. `nscript` files are structured pretty similar to shell scripts, but allow you to use javascript syntax and control structures instead of the clumsy [ba/c/z]sh syntax and structures.
-Furthermore nscripts are highly interoperable with other javascript based development tools.

 ## Getting started with `nscript`

 ### Installing `nscript`